A Scandal in Belgravia

 "A Scandal in Belgravia" is the first episode of the second series of the BBC crime drama series Sherlock, which follows the modern-day adventures of Sherlock Holmes, and was first broadcast by BBC One on 1 January 2012.
 It was written by co-creator Steven Moffat, and directed by Paul McGuigan.
 The episode was based on "A Scandal in Bohemia", a short story by Sir Arthur Conan Doyle.

 The episode depicts Sherlock Holmes' (Benedict Cumberbatch) confrontation with Irene Adler (Lara Pulver), a dominatrix who has compromising photographs taken with a female member of the royal family.
 The photographs are stored inside her mobile phone, along with other valuable information which makes her a target of various political factions.
 Sherlock spends much of the episode keeping the device out of enemy hands while trying to deduce its password.
 Besides referring to the Doyle short story, the episode title names Belgravia, a district of London adjacent to the grounds of Buckingham Palace.

 After its broadcast on BBC One, the episode was given consolidated figures of 10.663 million viewers in the United Kingdom.
 Critical reactions toward the episode were largely positive, with reviewers praising the writing, acting and direction.
 The episode sparked controversy for showing the character of Irene Adler in the nude; carefully using camera angles to avoid exposing genitalia, pre-watershed.
+In addition, some criticised episode writer Steven Moffat's representation of Irene Adler.

 Plot

-Continuing the ending of "The Great Game", Sherlock Holmes (Benedict Cumberbatch) and John Watson (Martin Freeman) are confronting Jim Moriarty (Andrew Scott).

-After a phone call interrupts the dangerous exchange between Moriarty and Sherlock, Moriarty withdraws and dismisses the snipers.
+During a dangerous exchange, Sherlock Holmes, John Watson and Jim Moriarty are interrupted by a call on Moriarty's phone.
+He withdraws and dismisses his snipers.

-Sherlock has become a minor celebrity after John blogs about the cases they solved.

-One day, Sherlock and John are brought to meet Mycroft (Mark Gatiss) in Buckingham Palace.

-Mycroft reveals that Irene Adler (Lara Pulver) took compromising photographs of herself and a female member of the royal family.
+Sherlock becomes a celebrity after John blogs about their cases.
+One day, they are brought to meet Mycroft in Buckingham Palace.
+Mycroft reveals that dominatrix Irene Adler took compromising photographs of herself with a female member of the royal family.
 The authority wants to retrieve Irene's smartphone, which contains those photographs.
 Sherlock and John try to get into Irene's home by deception, but she expects them.
-Sherlock meets Irene stark naked leaving him unable to deduce anything about her.
+Irene meets Sherlock nude, leaving him unable to deduce anything about her.
+She tells him she does not intend to blackmail her client, but the photographs are her "protection".

-As John deliberately triggers the fire alarm, Sherlock finds Irene's hidden safe, which Irene has glanced at nervously.

-Suddenly several CIA operatives led by Neilson (Todd Boyce) break into the house and demand that Sherlock open the safe.

-Sherlock solves the password, and some agents are killed in subsequent chaos.
-Sherlock gets the phone first, and Irene then sedates Sherlock, takes the phone instead, and escapes.
+John triggers the fire alarm, enabling Sherlock to find Irene's hidden safe.
+Suddenly several CIA operatives led by Neilson break into the house and demand that Sherlock open the safe.
+Sherlock solves the password, triggering a trap that kills one agent and allows them to break free.
+Several agents are killed in the subsequent chaos.
+Sherlock gets the phone first, but Irene sedates him, takes the phone, and escapes.